MarcoLoPinto/Totally-Random-Battle-Simulator/README.md

 # Totally-Random-Battle-Simulator
 Create a random battle!
 The limit is the imagination!
 This is a battle generator, load your players and start the fight!
+Help me to create the biggest battle-randomizer of the history!

 ## How-To